| CloserLook > John > John 11:8-48 |

 |

-Lazarus, a good friend of Jesus, was sick, very sick.
-Just hang on Lazarus, Jesus will soon be here.
 But when the messenger returned, Jesus wasn't with him.
 They were shocked, and disillusioned. ~ ~ ~ ~ ~ ~ However, Jesus’ lack of response made good sense to His disciples.
-He had already told them, "This sickness is not unto death".
-On the other hand, their death was a real
+He had already told them, "This sickness is not unto death.”
+On the other hand, their death was a real possibility if

-possibility, if they showed their faces anywhere near
+they showed their faces anywhere near

-Yes, Jesus had definitely made the right decision. ~ ~ ~ ~ ~ ~ And then, it was their turn to be shocked.
+Yes, Jesus had definitely made the right decision. ~ ~ ~ ~ ~ ~ And then it was their turn to be shocked.
 Two days later, Jesus suddenly said, "Let us go into

 John 11:8 "His